Federated k-Core Decomposition: A Secure Distributed Approach: Define the Problem

 We specifically define privacy and security problems for distributed core decomposition with the following properties:

-\begin{itemize} \item \emph{Locality}: each vertex $u$ in the graph $G$ is only aware of its directly connected neighbors $u.\adj$, and $u$ cannot know any other indirectly connected edges.
-That is, the connected edges of a vertex is protected privacy.
+\begin{itemize} \item \emph{Locality}: Each vertex $u$ in the graph $G$ is only aware of its directly connected neighbours $u.\adj$, and $u$ cannot know any other indirectly connected edges.
+That is, the connected edges of a vertex themselves are privacy.
 This can be ensured by the locality of the distributed core decomposition algorithm (see Theorem~\ref{th:locality} above).

-\item \emph{Decentralized}: each vertex $u$ in the graph $G$ can contain only local features that are generated by itself and collected from its neighbors.
-No vertices can collect information from non-neighbors.
+\item \emph{Decentralized}: Each vertex $u$ in the graph $G$ can contain only local features that are generated by itself and collected from its neighbours.
+No vertices can collect information from non-neighbours.
 In other words, there is no centralized server that can store the global information of $G$.
 This is ensured by the decentralization of the algorithm (see Definition~\ref{def:decentral} below).

-\item \emph{Secure Core Number Comparison}: each vertex $u$ in the graph $G$ can only exchange information with its neighbor $v\in u.\adj$ to compare the core numbers.
+\item \emph{Secure Core Number Comparison}: Each vertex $u$ in the graph $G$ can only exchange information with its neighbour $v\in u.\adj$ to compare the core numbers.
 Practically, $u$ only needs to know the Boolean result of comparing two core numbers, rather than the value of $v.\core$.
 We can minimize the leakage of private information during the comparison (see Definition~\ref{def:secure-corenumber} below).

-\item \emph{Secure Calculation of Core Number Distributions}: after all core numbers $u.\core$ are computed for all $u\in V$, there is an issue of how to release the core numbers.
+\item \emph{Secure Calculation of Core Number Distributions}: After all core numbers $u.\core$ are computed for all $u\in V$, there is an issue of how to release the core numbers.
 Practically, users only want to obtain the statistic result of core numbers, rather than all the exact values of $u.\core$ for all $u\in V$.
 For example, users want to know how many vertices $v$ with the same core number $1$ and label $A$, denoted $\{v\in V: v.\core = 1 \land v.\lb = A\}$; according to this result, users cannot infer the exact core numbers of any vertices (see Definition~\ref{def:result} below).

 \end{itemize}